telerik/kendo-ui-core/docs/controls/diagrams-and-maps/map/how-to/zoom-on-area.md

 # Zoom on Area

-The example below demonstrates how to center the map view on a specified area in a Kendo UI Map widget.
-The area is defined by a set of markers&mdash;any list of locations can do.
-Then build an [extent](/api/javascript/dataviz/map/extent) that encompasses all locations and [set it as a visible area](/api/javascript/dataviz/ui/map#methods-extent) on the map.
+The following example demonstrates how to center the map view on a specified area in the Map widget.

+To define the area, use a set of markers.
+You can use any list of locations.
+Then, you need to build an [`extent`](/api/javascript/dataviz/map/extent) that encompasses all locations and [set it on the map as a visible area](/api/javascript/dataviz/ui/map#methods-extent).

 ###### Example